 In any manual service industry, being efficient is vital.
 You need to have the tools for success if you intend for your window cleaning business to be profitable.

-Here at WorkWave, we know exactly what cleaning service professionals need because we have been working extensively with them.
-We want to take the difficulty out of entering this industry by helping you learn what window cleaner tools you will need.
+Here at WorkWave, we know precisely what cleaning service professionals need because we have been working extensively with them.
+We want to take the difficulty out of entering this industry as a new cleaning business by helping you learn what window cleaner tools you will need.

-First, we will tackle the basics and then the more high-end professional equipment for when you scale up your business.
+First, we will tackle the basics and then the more high-end professional equipment for when you scale up your business to become more profitable.

-Many local hardware shops offer starter kits for window cleaning professionals to begin their entry into the trade.
-Pricing can vary but depending on what the supplier includes the overall the entry cost is low in comparison to other cleaning professions.
+Many local hardware shops offer essential cleaning supplies or starter kits for window cleaning professionals to begin their entry into the trade.
+Pricing can vary but depending on what the supplier includes the overall entry cost is low in comparison to other cleaning professions.

 We’ll also go over commercial window cleaning equipment for when you think it’s time to leap into a more significant client pool with a larger window count.